Before you continue

 Key Board Decisions

-During the year, the Board of Stewards made a number of key decisions which are considered to be in the interests of the overall success of The Jockey Club and the wider sport.
-These decisions have impacts on certain stakeholder groups that have, to the extent considered appropriate by the Board, been reflected in the decision-making process.
+During the year, the Board made a number of key decisions which are considered to be in the interests of the overall success of the Group and the wider sport.
+These decisions have impacts on certain stakeholder groups that have, to the extent considered appropriate by the Board, been reflected in the decision making process.

 Prize Money Executive Contribution